 Deliciously seasoned strips of chicken with sautéed onions and colorful bell peppers piled on toasted tortillas with your toppings of choice.

 These easy Skillet Chicken Fajitas are on repeat in our house.

 Table of contents

 - Easy – The fajitas need just 15 minutes of cooking time and most of the prep can be done in advance.

 - Stovetop Method – No need to fire up the grill – you can make fajitas in a skillet on the stove no matter what’s happening with the weather.

 - Big Flavor – An easy fajita marinade adds SO much flavor to the chicken and veggies.

 - Wholesome – Lean protein, colorful veggies, with a fiber boost from black beans.
 These fajitas have far less fat and calories than typical Mexican restaurant entrées.

 - Veggies – A red and yellow bell pepper, yellow onion, and minced garlic.
 For the peppers, choose a couple of colors for pretty contrast.

-- Fajita seasoning – A combination of dried spices including chili powder, cumin, smoked paprika, brown sugar, onion powder, garlic powder, salt, pepper, and a little cayenne pepper.
-The sugar helps create a nice crust on the chicken when you sear it.
+- Fajita seasoning – I’ve included a small batch version of my Homemade Fajita Seasoning on the recipe card below.
+It’s a flavorful a combination of dried spices including chili powder, cumin, smoked paprika, brown sugar, onion powder, garlic powder, salt, pepper, and a little cayenne pepper.

 - Oil – Extra virgin olive oil.